sampsyo/cs6120/content/blog/2019-11-13-llvm-function-inlining/index.md

 (e.g., caller-saved registers) will need to be stored in preparation for the call, such that it will not be overwritten by the called function.
-Separating out functions also gives the compiler less information for optimizing the program, as, when looking at a function, the compiler cannot be sure of the context that it will be running in.
+Separating out functions also gives the compiler less information for optimizing the program, because when looking at a function, the compiler cannot be sure of the context that it will be running in.
 As such, it is often beneficial for compilers to be able to get rid of function calls.